UPDATE: This book is available here now!

 Now I don’t usually write about cowboys, just sometimes, I’ve loved writing about Rylee and Tara’s cowboys!
 Yummy comes to mind (and not because I’ve been hanging out with a six-year-old).

 By the way, if you didn’t notice, Tara was the new foster girl at Lily’s House in Broken Lies, the one Saffron, the heroine in that story, tells to get over herself, lol.
+You can pre-order this book here.

 A Lily’s House Novella